 - Definitions broadly include, without limitation, the following:

-The University reserves the right to confiscate, retain, and dispose of/destroy any and all drug related items regardless of value or ownership.
+- The University reserves the right to confiscate, test, and dispose of/destroy all drug-related items regardless of value or ownership.